informatics-isi-edu/iobox-win32/README.md

    - **mail_server**: the mail server used to send status notifications.
    - **mail_sender**: the sender of the mail notifications.
    - **mail_receiver**: the receiver of the mail notifications.
+   - **mail_message**: an array having any combination of the "INFO", "WARNING" and "ERROR" elements.
+The default is ["INFO", "WARNING", "ERROR"].
+The sample will email only ERROR messages.

 1. Directory parameters: